Hops: History

 And drawing abide, if ye draw not too fast.

 In England there were many complaints over the quality of imported hops, the sacks of which were often contaminated by stalks, sand or straw to increase their weight.
 As a result, in 1603, King James I approved an Act of Parliament banning the practice by which "the Subjects of this Realm have been of late years abused &c. to the Value of £20,000 yearly, besides the Danger of their Healths".

 Hop cultivation was begun in the present-day United States in 1629 by English and Dutch farmers.
-Before prohibition, cultivation was mainly centred around New York, California, Oregon, and Washington state.
-Problems with powdery mildew and downy mildew devastated New York's production by the 1920s, and California only produces hops on a small scale.
+Before Prohibition, cultivation was mainly centred around New York, California, Oregon, and Washington state.
+Problems with powdery mildew and downy mildew devastated New York's production by the 1920s, and California produced hops only on a small scale.

 World production

-Hops production is concentrated in moist temperate climates, with much of the world's production occurring near the 48th parallel north.
-Hop plants prefer the same soils as potatoes and the leading potato-growing states in the United States are also major hops-producing areas.
+Hops production is concentrated in moist temperate climates due to the plant's needs, with much of the world's production occurring near the 48th parallel north.
+Climate change may impact future commercial production.
+Germany and the United States account for three-quarters of hop production with two-thirds of the total surface area used for hop-growing worldwide.
+Hop plants prefer the same soils as potatoes; the leading potato-growing states in the United States are also major hops-producing areas.
 Not all potato-growing areas can produce good hops naturally, however: for example, soils in the Maritime Provinces of Canada lack the boron that hops prefer.
 Historically, hops were not grown in Ireland, but were imported from England.
 In 1752 more than 500 tons of English hops were imported through Dublin alone.

 Important production centres today are the Hallertau in Germany, the Žatec (Saaz) in the Czech Republic, the Yakima (Washington) and Willamette (Oregon) valleys, and western Canyon County, Idaho (including the communities of Parma, Wilder, Greenleaf, and Notus).
 The principal production centres in the UK are in Kent (which produces Kent Goldings hops), Herefordshire, and Worcestershire.
-Essentially all of the harvested hops are used in beer making.
+As essentially all harvested hops are used in beer-making, the notable worldwide producers are orientated towards this market.
+Other notable regions for hops include Spalt and Tettnang in Germany, Lublin in Poland, Celje in Slovenia, Derwent Valley, Tasmania and High country of Victoria in Australia, Marlborough in New Zealand, Villanueva del Carrizo in Spain, George in South Africa.
+Countries with notable production include China, France, Japan, Canada, Chile, Argentina, and Ukraine.